 Knowing how much an exclusively breastfed baby commonly drinks, can help exclusively expressing mothers work out approximate amounts to offer their baby.

-In the early days, a newborn baby takes in very small amounts of colostrum per feed.
+In the early days, a newborn baby takes in small amounts of colostrum per feed (see table below).
 Then when a mother’s milk ‘comes in’ after a few days, the volume of milk she makes, and that her baby takes in, increases rapidly, levelling out at anywhere from about 1 week post-partum.

 Research has shown that an exclusively breastfed baby between the age of 1 to 6 months drinks an average of about 750–800 mL in a 24-hour period (though the range is less than 500 mL to 1000+ mL).1